Yorkshire Dales: Caravan & Motorhome Touring Guide

 The Ingleton Waterfalls Trail

 This is a popular route for those seeking a few waterfalls on their walk.
-This is a four and a half mile loop which takes you past six waterfalls.
-It’s a well maintained route and there are some picnic areas at various locations along the route.
+It's a four and a half mile loop, which will take roughly 2-4 hours to complete and takes you past six waterfalls.
+The route is well-maintained, the path is clearly carved out and there are some picnic areas at various locations along the route.

 Hardraw Force